 LG 27UL500-W 4K

-If you’ve bought a MacBook Air or MacBook Pro recently, you’ll know that it it’s only external ports are Thunderbolt 3/USB-C which might make you think you need a display with Thunderbolt-3 input.
+If you’ve bought a MacBook Air or MacBook Pro recently, you’ll know that its only external ports are Thunderbolt 3/USB-C which might make you think you need a display with Thunderbolt-3 input.
 Certainly, that would be the simplest option.
 However, displays with Thunderbolt 3 ports come with a hefty price tag.
 Thankfully, Thunderbolt 3 to DisplayPort cables and adaptors are readily available and so buying a display with DisplayPort input is a much less expensive option.
 And this display from LG is one of the best there is.
-As well as DisplayPort inputs, you can connect older MacBooks using HDMI and it has three downstream USB 3 ports, so you can use it as a powered hub.
+As well as DisplayPort inputs, you can connect older MacBooks using HDMI, and it has three downstream USB 3 ports, so you can use it as a powered hub.

-Best USB-hub for your MacBook
+Best USB hub for your MacBook

 Satechi Aluminum Multi-Port Adapter V2